tensorush/tensorush.github.io/content/bmb.md

 # **Natural Languages**

 Fluent in English and Russian, meaning I've got no trouble thinking in either one of them.
-Guess, this blog is a testament to which of those I prefer more.
+Guess, this blog is yet another testament to which of those I prefer more.

 Currently, [learning Japanese](@/ljk.md) because it is: